philip-andreadis/Seq2point-for-NILM/README.md

-All the experiments can be run by executing the following script:
+All the experiments can be run by executing the following (example) script:

 ```bash
 python ./main_exp.py --train_houses 2 5 --test_houses 1 -sd redd -td redd --device refrigerator -lr 0.001 -e 20 -b 64